pacs-course/pacs-examples/README.md

 docker pull lucaformaggia/pacs-exercises:latest
 ```

+### For people using Visual Studio Code
+If you use Visual Studio Code you can use the `Remote - Containers` extension to open the Examples in a dev container.
+You can find the extension in the Visual Studio Code marketplace.

+After having dowloaded the PacsContainer repo, you can open the Examples in a dev container by opening the command palette (Ctrl+Shift+P) and typing `Remote-Containers: Open Folder in Container...`.
+Then select the folder `vsCode_precompiled` in the PacsContainer repo.

+### For people using Apptainer
+If you use Apptainer, you can use the sandbox to open the Examples in a dev container. it is sufficient tu run the script `make_apptainer_sandbox.sh` in the `scripts` directory of the PacsContainer repo.

+### For people using Docker
+You find the full Docker file that I use to build the container in the `Docker` directory of the PacsContainer repo.
+You can use it to build your own container.

+### For people using Clion
+You can use the `Remote Development` plugin of Clion to open the Examples in a dev container.
+You can find the plugin in the Clion marketplace.
+Unfortunatley dev containers in cLion are not as well integrated as in Visual Studio Code.
+You can use the `Remote Development` plugin to open the Examples in a dev container, but you have to manually set up the container.
+You can find the Dockerfile in the `Docker` directory of the PacsContainer repo.

 ## DISCLAIMER

 The code in this repository is just a collection of examples.
 Some of them are rather complete and may form the basis of derivative work.
-You are free to use them at your wish (give credits please), but remember that I do not make any claim on their suitability for your work, nor that they are free of bugs.
+You are free to use them at your wish (give credits please and let me know of bugs or possible improvements), but remember that *I do not make any claim on their suitability for your work, nor that they are free of bugs*.

+Luca Formaggia (github username: lformaggia)